svin24/svin24.github.io/content/blog/Status-update-December-2021.md

 ---
 title: Status update, December 2021
 date: 2021-12-15
+outputs: [html, gemtext]
 ---

 Greetings!
 It has been a cold and wet month here in Amsterdam, much like the rest of them, as another period of FOSS progress rolls on by.
-I have been taking it a little bit easier this month, and may continue to take some time off in the coming weeks, so I can have a best of a rest for the holidays.
+I have been taking it a little bit easier this month, and may continue to take some time off in the coming weeks, so I can have a bit of a rest for the holidays.
 However, I do have some progress to report, so let's get to it.

 In programming language progress, we've continued to see improvement in